exonum/exonum-doc/src/get-started/first-java-service.md

 the transaction to access the database.

-The transaction implementation uses the service data schema `MySchema` to access its data.
+The transaction implementation uses the service data schema `MySchema` to access the service data.

 Note that the transaction throws an `ExecutionException` in case of a precondition failure: in this case, an attempt to add a vehicle with an existing ID.
+When Exonum catches an `ExecutionException`, it rolls back any changes made by this transaction and records its execution status as erroneous.

 <!--
 todo: Shall we add the ids to the example?
 If so, how do we split ids for